DSR-RHIT/creating-reproducible-reports/pages/headings-and-images.md

 ### Inserting an external image

 - Add the next paragraph to precede Figure 1.
+- Save and Knit

 <pre><code>The load-cell setup is shown in Figure 1.
 A known weight is suspended from the eyehook, causing the thin-beam load cell to deform.
 A Wheatstone bridge on the beam detects the deformation, producing a voltage signal we read with a meter.
 </code></pre>

 - Add the following snippet to place the image file in the document.
-Save and Knit.
+- Save and Knit.

 ```
 ![Figure 1.
 Applying a force to the load cell using a precision weight](load-cell-setup.png)